10 Ways to Fight Fatigue on a Vegan Diet

 2. See professionals and get appropriate tests to identify medical problems

-3. Take appropriate medications and supplements for fatigue
+3. Take appropriate supplements for fatigue

 4. Use a plant-based protein powder supplement and eat more protein rich plant foods

 While many vegan diet advocates say that you can get all the protein you need from whole food plant sources, there are some women who need more protein.
 This was the case for me when I was on a vegan diet.
 While I ultimately stopped being vegan, I usually felt less tired when I added a plant-based protein powder to my morning smoothie.